devfire/corrosion/README.md

 1. The proxy parses command-line arguments or environment variables for bind and destination configuration
 2. The proxy binds to the specified local address and listens for incoming connections
 3. For each new connection, a separate Tokio task is spawned to handle it concurrently
-4. **Fault injection is applied** (if enabled) before establishing the destination connection
+4. **Fault injection is applied** (if enabled) before and during connection handling
 5. Each connection handler establishes a connection to the destination server
-6. Data is transparently forwarded bidirectionally between client and destination
+6. Data is forwarded bidirectionally with fault injection applied to each data packet
 7. Connections are properly closed when either side disconnects
 8. Errors are handled gracefully and logged with connection details

 ### Fault Injection Process

+#### Latency Injection

 When latency injection is enabled: